ferasalnaem/News/README.md

 # 📰 News App

-The **News App** is a full-stack application that allows users to browse categorized news articles in real-time.
-Built with a modern, scalable, and modular architecture, this app integrates a Spring Boot backend with a dynamic frontend to provide seamless user experience and robust API capabilities.
+The **News App** is a full-stack application that allows users to browse news articles in real-time.
+Built with a modern, scalable, and modular architecture, this app uses NewsAPI as a source of news, stores and categorizes articles using a trained Bert classifier.
+This provides seamless user experience and robust API capabilities.

 Check out the hosted app on AWS: http://3.73.84.1/